Wild garlic soup

-I am very busy following a move to Wales, so please accept my apologies if the site isn't refreshed as frequently as normal or you experience a delay in getting a reply to any email you send.
+I am very busy following a move to Wales and taking on a major refurbishment of a house, so please accept my apology if the site isn't refreshed as frequently as normal or you experience a delay in getting a reply to any email you send.

 Köttbullar (meatballs), despite not always enjoying the best of reputations, we think that when well made they are hard to beat.
 Of course, our recipe is the best and will ensure that your köttbullar really are Swedelicious!

 To enjoy good köttbullar it is important that they are served with gräddsås (cream sauce), pressgurka (pressed cucumber), rårörda lingon (sweetened lingonberries) and potatismos (mashed potatoes).
 More…

 Fisk soppa med ramslök och morötter (fish soup with wild garlic and carrots) is a filling soup and so it makes a tasty and attractive main course for lunch.